 Nursing Career of Betty Neuman

-Betty Neuman moved to California and worked in various capacities as a hospital nurse and head nurse at Los Angeles County General Hospital, school nurse, industrial nurse, and clinical instructor at the University of Southern California Medical Center, Los Angeles.
+Betty Neuman’s early career took her to California, where she gained broad experience in nursing.
+She worked as a hospital staff nurse and head nurse at Los Angeles County General Hospital, served as a school nurse and an industrial (occupational health) nurse, and became a clinical instructor at the University of Southern California Medical Center in Los Angeles.

 Awards and Honors of Betty Neuman